From an International Society of Equine Science (ISES) Media Release

 The ongoing problem of obesity in equines is not a recent one.
-However, the increase in the number of obese horses and ponies predominantly found in the leisure industry in some industrialised countries, has now become a globally recognised welfare concern.
+However, the increase in the number of obese horses and ponies predominantly found in the leisure industry in some industrialized countries, has now become a globally recognized welfare concern.

-Dr Pat Harris, a veterinary specialist in equine nutrition from the Equine Studies Group, WALTHAM Centre for Pet nutrition in the UK gave a plenary speech on equine obesity at the 2018 ISES conference in Rome.
-Dr Harris reviewed the current research, raised concerns about the growing number of overweight horses worldwide, and gave practical advice to help horse owners and keepers recognise early signs and manage the condition.
+Dr. Pat Harris, a veterinary specialist in equine nutrition from the Equine Studies Group, WALTHAM Centre for Pet Nutrition in the United Kingdom (UK) gave a plenary speech on equine obesity at the 2018 International Society of Equine Science (ISES) Conference in Rome, Italy.
+Dr Harris reviewed the current research, raised concerns about the growing number of overweight horses worldwide, and gave practical advice to help horse owners and keepers recognize early signs of obesity and manage the condition.

-The increase of obesity in domestic horses may not only result from the way they are fed, managed and exercised, but also a result of owners and keepers not being able to recognise when their horses are starting to become overweight.
-In recent years, there may also have been a shift in the perception of what is considered an ideal condition for the horse favouring higher condition scores.
-In part this could be due to the number of overweight horses and ponies winning at shows then being seen as the ideal ‘breed standard’ and the equestrian media then portraying obese horses as the norm.
+The increase of obesity in domestic horses may not only result from the way they are fed, managed and exercised, but also a result of owners and keepers not being able to recognize when their horses are starting to become overweight.
+In recent years, there may also have been a shift in the perception of what is considered an ideal condition for the horse, towards favoring higher condition scores.
+In part, this could be due to a number of overweight horses and ponies winning at shows then being perceived by some as the ideal ‘breed standard’, and the equestrian media then (even inadvertently) portraying those horses as the norm.

 Equine obesity can be a very difficult condition to manage.
-Weight loss programmes are complex and require changes to diet, management and increased exercise.
-Ponies can eat up to 1% of their body weight in dry matter in just 3 hrs of turnout at grass, and nearly 5% over 24hrs which means that, in order to encourage weight loss, management changes often have to be quite marked.
+Weight loss programs are complex and require changes to diet, management and increased exercise.
+Ponies can eat up to 1% of their body weight in dry matter in just three hours of turnout at grass, and nearly 5% over 24 hours, which means that, in order to encourage weight loss, management changes often have to be quite marked.

-Managing weight loss involves time and planning on the owner’s part and in practice requires more than just reducing energy (calorie/kilojoule) intake in order to help keep the horse healthy and maintain long-term weight loss.
-It is vital an appropriately balanced diet is provided throughout – horses must have the correct protein, vitamin and mineral intake to avoid negative health consequences.
+Managing weight loss involves time and planning on the owner’s part, and in practice requires more than just reducing energy (calories/kilojoules) intake in order to help keep the horse healthy and maintain long-term weight loss.
+It is vital that an appropriately balanced diet is provided throughout – horses must have the correct protein, vitamin and mineral intake to avoid negative health consequences.

-Dr Harris stressed that prevention is better than cure and the need for owner education on the subject is vital.
-Once horse owners understand the dangers of obesity, they better appreciate the reasons why horses should not be allowed to become obese in the first place, and therefore, recognise the need for them to be able to regularly monitor their horse/pony’s condition.
+Dr. Harris stressed that prevention is better than cure and the need for owner education on the subject is vital.
+Once horse owners understand the dangers of obesity, they better appreciate the reasons why horses should not be allowed to become obese in the first place, and, therefore, recognize the need for them to be able to regularly monitor their horse/pony’s condition.

-Teaching horse owners to recognise when their horses and ponies are starting to put on weight will mean that necessary changes to management and feeding strategies can be implemented earlier.
+Teaching horse owners to recognize when their horses and ponies are starting to put on weight will mean that necessary changes to management and feeding strategies can be implemented earlier.

 Many horse owners assess their horse’s weight simply by looking at them or using a weigh tape – neither option will give an accurate record of the horse’s condition or where fat deposits may be accumulating in the body.

-In a useful practical demonstration Dr Harris outlined how to correctly assess the BCS of several horses using the Henneke System.
-This 9-point scale uses a combination of visual observation and palpation in six areas of the body: neck, behind the shoulder, withers, ribs, loin/back and tailhead.
+In a useful practical demonstration, Dr. Harris outlined how to correctly assess the BCS of several horses using the Henneke System.
+This nine-point scale uses a combination of visual observation and palpation in six areas of the body: neck, behind the shoulder, withers, ribs, loin/back and tailhead.
 A numerical value is assigned based on the fat accumulated in all six areas (see Table 1 below).

-Palpation of the fat storage sites at the 6 key body areas (neck, withers, shoulder, ribs, back and tailhead) should be performed in a consistent way, for example, starting with the neck and then moving to the tail.
-Each area is assessed and independently scored against the 9-point scale to take into account individual differences in regional fat deposition.
-The individual scores for observation and palpations are then added up and divided by 6 to give the final overall score for the animal.
+Palpation of the fat storage sites at the six key body areas (neck, withers, shoulder, ribs, back and tailhead) should be performed in a consistent way, for example, starting with the neck and then moving to the tail.
+Each area is assessed and independently scored against the nine-point scale to take into account individual differences in regional fat deposition.
+The individual scores for observation and palpations are then added up and divided by six to give the final overall score for the animal.

 The final scale ranges from 1-9 with 1 defined as ‘poor’ and 9 as ‘extremely fat’.
 Both a severely underweight (taken as a BCS of 3 or less) or obese (defined as a BCS of 7 or more out of 9) result are associated with a higher risk of health problems.

-But Dr Harris says that BCS scoring is only a part of weight management.
-Especially for some of the more obese animals and at least initially during a weight management programme, it is really important to be aware that the body condition score may not actually reduce despite them losing weight most likely because, at this stage, they lose the ‘invisible’ internal fat first rather than the external fat that we can palpate.
+However, Dr. Harris says that BCS scoring is only a part of weight management.
+Especially for some of the more obese animals, and at least initially during a weight management program, it is really important to be aware that the body condition score may not actually reduce despite them losing weight, most likely, because at this stage, they lose the ‘invisible’ internal fat first rather than the external fat that we can palpate.

 “It can be very easy for some animals to gain weight and extremely difficult for them to lose weight, especially when limited facilities are available.
 It is, therefore, really important that all involved help support the owner/feeder in their efforts, rather than perhaps making them feel guilty for continuing to have an overweight or obese animal.”